enaran74/DHP_Ops_DD_Auditor/README.md

 ```

 ## Deployment notes (Debian VPS, Docker)
 - Use Docker Compose on the VPS.
-Consider reverse proxy (Caddy/Traefik/Nginx) for TLS and domains.
+Put Caddy/Traefik/Nginx in front for TLS and domains.
 - Store secrets via environment variables or a secret manager.
 Never commit credentials.
 - Mount volumes for Postgres and MinIO for durability.
+- On busy VPSs, keep `HOST_BIND_ADDRESS=127.0.0.1` and publish via reverse proxy to avoid port conflicts.

 ## Next steps
 - Flesh out API endpoints, DB schema (Prisma), and storage presign flows.